Learning outcomes

 - 5 types of learning outcomes

-- Learning outcomes vs learning objectives
+- Learning outcomes vs. learning objectives

-- Examples of learning objectives and learning outcomes
+- Examples of learning outcomes and objectives

 - How to write learning outcomes